 The Bodhisatta was once a king.
 When a wild antelope started spending time in his royal park, he ordered his gardener to capture it.
 He began by spreading honey in patches of grass, and after the antelope had a taste it returned to these same spots daily.
 Later the gardener began to stand near the honeyed grass, and while initially the timid antelope stayed away, eventually it grew confident and began to eat the honey again.
-The gardener gradually moved closer and closer day by day until eventually the deer would eat grass from his hand.
+The gardener gradually moved closer and closer day by day until eventually it would eat grass from his hand.
 Finally, he hung a gourd full of honey from his shoulder, stuck a bunch of grass in his waist-cloth, and walked away from the antelope, dropping honeyed grass along his path.
 He walked right into the palace and the antelope, lost in the thought of his treats, followed him through the door.
 The gardener then slammed it shut, completing his task.

 In the Lifetime of the Buddha

 A man had joined the Buddha’s order against the wishes of his wealthy parents.
 He became a dedicated disciple and a shining example to others.
 His parents, though, were depressed at the loss of their only son and hatched a plan with one of their slave girls to get him back.
 The slave set up a house on a street where their son walked his morning alms round.
-She gave him foods and drinks he had previously loved to get him reattached to them.
+She gave him foods and drinks that he had previously loved in order to get him reattached to them.
 Later she charmed him into taking a seat in her house each morning to wait for his food.
 One morning she feigned illness and did not greet him, so he entered her chamber to see her, breaking his monastic vows.
 At this point she revealed her plan and convinced him to quit his religious life and return home.